 The Village Business Institute

 “Vulnerability is the birthplace of love, belonging, joy, courage, and creativity.
 It is the source of hope, empathy, accountability and authenticity.
 If we want greater clarity in our purpose or deeper or more meaningful spiritual lives, vulnerability is the path.”
-Those words resonated with me this past Sunday as I watched Oprah Winfrey interview author Brene Brown, author of “Daring Greatly.”
+Those words resonated with me this past Sunday as I watched Oprah Winfrey interview author Brene Brown, author of “Daring Greatly” (Editor’s note: This piece was posted May 20, 2013).
 I have been inspired and encouraged by many of the Super Soul Sunday episodes, but this one was different.
 It struck a chord deep inside of me and really made me reflect on how I am living.

 In the past I would have identified vulnerability as a weakness.
 It was the Achilles heel you didn’t want to reveal.
 However, I have noticed over the past few a paradigm shift is taking place.
 Influential and inspiring leaders are starting to talk about vulnerability as a path to greatness—one that takes real strength and courage.

 Think about two coworkers who are unable to get along.
 Most of the time, the source of the conflict goes back to a situation where one person’s actions led to another person feeling disrespected or hurt.
 Instead of being vulnerable and open about how they feel, they choose to respond in defensively and aggressively, which sets the cycle of chaos in motion.
 If one of them is courageous enough to let his/her guard down and express the hurt, the other may respond to the vulnerability with openness—which likely will lead to a dissolving of the tension and conflict.